SANDFLIES HEADER BOX

 Reply

 There are several spots on the island I love – the public beach at Chepes and Bando Beach at the Point and my favourite beach spot is Coral Beach and Neptune’s restaurant and bar there.
 There are many great places to eat on the island.
 I love Mango Tango for fine food and cocktails with a sunset view and RJ’s for BBQ (fish meat & veggies) and Mango Inn for pizza oven pizza’s.
 Will you be diving?
-I can recommend Tank’d Pro Dive Shop at Odyssey Resort. https://odysseyutila.com/scuba-tours/
+I can recommend Tank’d Pro Dive Shop at Odyssey Resort and you can find out more in my post https://thebackpackinghousewife.com/dive-islands-koh-tao-vs-utila/

 Reply